-PACS numbers: 03.67.Hk
+PACS numbers: 03.67.-a, 03.67.Hk

-The ability to reliably create entanglement between spatially separated parties is of paramount importance for the actual implementation of any quantum communication protocol [1] and is also a prerequisite for distributed quantum computation [2].
-Atoms or ions trapped inside optical resonators provide a promising setup for demonstrating the feasibility of quantum networking, and initial experimental progress has been recently reported [3].
-Proposed ion trap quantum gates [4] allow the coherent processing of quantum information stored in long lived electronic states.
-Indeed, sequential gate operation allowed the first quantum algorithm to be implemented in a linear ion trap [5].
+The ability to reliably create entanglement between spatially separate parties is of paramount importance for the actual implementation of any quantum communication protocol [1] and is also a pre-requisite for distributed quantum computation [2].
+Atoms or ions trapped inside optical resonators provide a promising set up for demonstrating the feasibility of quantum networking.
+Proposed ion trap quantum gates [3] allow the coherent processing of quantum information stored in long lived electronic states.
+Indeed, sequential gate operation allowed the first quantum algorithm to be implemented in a linear ion trap [4].
 Transferring quantum information between distant sites could be achieved by mapping the electronic degrees of freedom of the ions onto the photonic degrees of freedom of the cavity, which can then be used to transmit the quantum information to a distant site.
+First experimental progress towards this direction has been recently reported, demonstrating that individual ions can be positioned inside an optical resonator achieving subwavelength position control [5].
+The next step would be the controlled transfer of quantum information between electronic and photonic qubits, which should then be mapped out of the cavity.

-However, once the photon has left the resonator through one of its mirrors it is not a straightforward task to feed it into another cavity.
+However, once the photon has left the resonator through one of its highly reflecting mirrors it is not a straightforward task to feed it into another cavity.
 Ingenious schemes using careful pulse shaping have been devised to achieve this goal [6] but their experimental implementation remains challenging.

-A conceptually different approach consists of relaxing the condition that the quantum information is transferred via a photon leaving cavity A and entering cavity B. Several schemes have been proposed for the generation entanglement between atoms, by detecting photons in such a way that it is impossible to distinguish from which site they were emitted [7-11].
-For example, one could imagine a setting as in Fig. 1, where photons are allowed to leave both cavities and are then mixed on a beam splitter prior to ordinary photon detection.
-Which-path information is destroyed in the beam splitter, and subsequent detection of a photon can then lead to a projection of the electronic degrees of freedom of the atom (which are entangled with the photonic degrees of freedom) onto some maximally entangled state [8].
+A conceptually different approach consists of relaxing the condition that the quantum information is transferred via a photon leaving cavity A and entering cavity B.

+Several schemes have been proposed for the generation entanglement between atoms, by detecting photons, in such a way that it is impossible to distinguish from which site they were emitted [7, 8, 9, 10, 11].
+For example, one could imagine a setting as in Fig. 1 where photons are allowed to leave both cavities and are then mixed on a beam-splitter prior to ordinary photon detection.
+Which-path information is destroyed in the beam-splitter and subsequent detection of a photon can then lead to a projection of the electronic degrees of freedom of the atom (which are entangled with the photonic degrees of freedom) onto some maximally entangled state [8].